Sometimes nmap does half the work for you. .git on port 80 is all the hint you need.

 - An exposed

 sudoon a CLI tool with eval/exec capabilities is an instant root.bee,drush,wp-cli, and similar tools all have PHP eval or shell-command features.
-If any of them appear insudo -l, it’s game over.
+If any of them appear insudo -l, it is game over.

 References